simonminer/site-unseen/README.md

 ## Features

-* Navigate the contents of a web page using the arrow keys, viewing details about each element as you explore.
+* Navigate through the contents of a web page using the arrow keys, viewing informatoin about each element as you explore.
-* Use Quick Keys to access lists of headings, regions, links, and forms on a web page and quickly navigate to them.
+* Use Quick Keys to access lists of headings, regions, and links on a web page and quickly navigate to them.
 * Temporarily lighten the opaque overlay to get a glimpse of the page and find your bearings if you get stuck.

 ## Setup and Usage